Kitty Hart-Moxon: Early life

-Hart-Moxon was born Kitty Felix, on 1 December 1926, in the southern Polish town of Bielsko (known as Bielitz in German), which bordered both Germany and Czechoslovakia.
+Hart-Moxon was born Katarzyna Felix, on 1 December 1926, in the southern Polish town of Bielsko (known as Bielitz in German), which bordered both Germany and Czechoslovakia.
 She was the second child of Karol Felix and his wife Lola Rosa Felix, who had a son five years Kitty's senior, named Robert.

 Karol Felix (born c.
 1888) had studied law in Vienna, and had also been a captain in the Austrian army in the First World War.
 Upon his father's death, he took over his agricultural supply business, which he ran with his sister, until the outbreak of the war.
 Lola's father was also in the agricultural business: he was a farmer, who owned his own land, and Kitty believes that this may have been how her parents met—with Lola's father potentially using Karol as a supplier.

-Kitty's paternal family had come from Italy hundreds of years ago—it had been said that one of her ancestors had been called to attend to the King of Poland, as he was a doctor, and that is how the family came to reside in Poland.
-Her mother was born on 18 February 1890, to a Slovakian father and his wife.
+Kitty's paternal family had come from Italy hundreds of years ago—it is said that one of her ancestors had been called to attend to the King of Poland, as he was a doctor, and that is how the family came to reside in Poland.
+Her mother was born on 18 February 1890, to a Slovak father and his wife.
 Lola's sister had studied medicine in Vienna, and Lola herself went to England in 1911 to study English at Bedford College, London—eventually becoming an English teacher in Poland, where she taught children preparing for their state examinations (this meant it was an advanced level of English learning).

 Prior to the end of the First World War, Poland had been partitioned into three parts, with each part belonging to either Austria-Hungary, the German Empire, or the Russian Empire; the town of Bielsko belonged to Austria-Hungary.
-The majority of Austro-Hungarians were German speakers, and due to the fact Bielsko belonged to Austria-Hungary, many of its residents were German speakers, including Kitty's parents, and as a result of this, the Felix family spoke German at home, with Kitty not learning a word of Polish until she began attending school.
-Kitty also began learning basic English in nursery, where her mother—who was teaching at the nursery at the time—taught the children English nursery rhymes.
+The majority of Austro-Hungarians were German speakers, and due to the fact Bielsko belonged to Austria-Hungary, many of its residents were German speakers, including Kitty's parents; hence, the Felix family spoke German at home, with Kitty not learning a word of Polish until she began attending school.
+Kitty also began learning basic English in nursery, where her mother—a teacher there at the time—taught the children English nursery rhymes.

 Growing up, Kitty was extremely sporty, and participated in gymnastics, athletics, swimming, and skiing.
 Meanwhile, both her parents, and her brother, enjoyed ballroom dancing.
 Her parents also enjoyed socialising: they had a wide circle of Jewish friends, with whom they frequently went out.
 The family led quite a prosperous lifestyle: they travelled a lot; employed domestic staff; lived in comfortable accommodation; could afford to send Kitty to private school; and had lavish birthday celebrations—even including parties on ice.